The No BS Guide to Market Research Sample Sizes

 Having a good sample size in market research allows you to draw appropriate conclusions about how the larger population would behave.
 But keep in mind that having a larger sample size doesn't necessarily correlate to more accurate findings.

 Many leadership figures will look for as high a number as possible when it comes to sample size, but this is not always necessary.

 A cell or sampling cell is quite simply one particular group of people who make up part of your sample target market.

 For example, let’s say you are creating a new hair tie that you expect to be popular with women with long hair and 20-30 year old men with man buns.
 The 20-30 year old men with man buns would be one cell and the long haired women would be the other.
 Every business critical cell that you want to analyze data by after your study is over should be considered up front so you can build your sample plan from 'the bottom up'.

+What does it mean when something is statistically significant?
 The very purpose of running market research is to reduce chance for failure to occur.
 This is the same for the market research survey itself.